Tuesday, August 30, 2011

 For those who are not familiar with vi, here are the command sequence (case-sensitive):

-Now type exit command twice to reboot the system.
+Back to command prompt and type exit command twice to reboot the system.

 Use a SSH client (such as putty) to test.
 You should be able to SSH into CUCM with root account.